doasync/redux-thunk-generators/README.md

 # Redux thunk + generators

-You can use generators instead of functions.
+You can use generators as action creators or thunks.
 Fully compartible with redux-thunk!

 [![NPM Version][npm-image]][npm-url] ![NPM Downloads][downloads-image] [![GitHub issues][issues-image]][issues-url] [![Licence][license-image]][license-url]